 Some organisations have little understanding of how to identify the signs of a vulnerability – or how best to handle such situations with care and respect.
 Staff may not always be equipped to deal with the situation and there is often no policy for addressing any problems that may arise.
 This means that despite their best intentions, organisations may not give consistent quality service.
 Contacting consumers by phone to sell, up-sell and cross sell products – or alternatively offer new tariffs – is important for both parties.
 In this situation, the company wants to promote its products and the consumer wants to benefit from any improved offers.
 It is important that vulnerable consumers are not ‘locked out’ of these dialogues.

 This is where KMB can help.
 KMB have developed a training workshop which will not only help your staff to achieve their goals but it will also equip them with the practical ways in which to deal with vulnerable consumers.

-Contact Jacqui Crawly, Managing Director to discuss the workshop in more detail on 01527 518373
+Contact Jacqui Crawley, Owner & Managing Director to discuss the workshop in more detail on 01527 518373